TidalWavesNode/candles_miner_pub/README.md

 ## 🔮 Predicting Candles

-Once the model is trained, use predicthourly.py, predictdaily.py, or predictall.py to generate predictions for the associated timeframes based on the most recent data.
+Once the model is trained, run predicthourly.py, predictdaily.py, or predictall.py to generate predictions for the associated timeframes based on the most recent data.

 predicthourly.py will output 24 hourly predictions.